Williams, Arizona: Government

 The City of Williams has adopted the Council-Manager form of government.
 The Williams City Council is the city's legislative body.
-The seven-member council oversee the operations of the city government and sets policy by approving programs, appropriating funds, enacting laws and appointing the City Manager and other officers such as the City Attorney, City Clerk and City Magistrate.
+The seven-member council oversees the operations of the city government and sets policy by approving programs, appropriating funds, enacting laws and appointing the City Manager and other officers such as the City Attorney, City Clerk and City Magistrate.
 Williams' Mayor and City Council are elected at large.
 The Mayor serves a two-year term and Council members serve overlapping four-year terms.

 The City Manager is appointed by, and serves at the pleasure of, the City Council and is responsible for overseeing the daily operations of the city.
 The role of the City Manager is to execute the policies and programs established by the City Council and to provide administrative leadership and management of municipal operations.

 Federally, Williams is part of Arizona's 2nd congressional district.